MatthewBooth/OTAUpdates/README.md

 # Contributions

-If you feel like you can contribute to this project, don't hesistate to fork and wend me some pull requests.
+If you feel like you can contribute to this project, don't hesitate to fork and send me some pull requests.